squid-cache/squid-cache.github.io/Features/eCAP.rst

 ICAP and eCAP services can co-exist.
 ACLs control which service gets to process the HTTP message.

+== Supported eCAP versions ==

+Squid v3.1 and v3.2 support libecap v0.0.3 but will try to build with any libecap version installed.
+Builds with incompatible versions will probably fail, but be careful.

+Squid v3.2 will support libecap v0.2.0 (at least) and will have a configure-time libecap version check in the nearest future.

+Eventually, Squid may also check (at runtime) that the loaded adapter was built with a compatible libecap version, but that check will not be possible until libecap API supports it.

 == License Issues ==

 Note: These are not legally binding opinions.
 If you have any doubts regarding the licensing please contact your lawyer.